Asingerdev/mexico-dice-game/README.md

 *any double: 1 way
 *21("Mexico): 2 ways

-The `rollDice()` function in the dice.js file outputs a score according to these rule by comparing the numbers from each die rolled and checking which is greater, like so:
+The `rollDice()` function in the dice.js file outputs a score according to the game's rules by comparing the numbers from each die rolled and checking which is greater, like so:

     if(Number(stringNum1) > Number(stringNum2) || Number(stringNum1) === Number(stringNum2)){
         newNum = stringNum1 + stringNum2;